Mariah Bell

-Mariah Cheyenne Bell (born April 18, 1996) is an American former figure skater.
+Mariah Cheyenne Bell (born April 18, 1996) is an American former competitive figure skater.
 She is the 2022 U.S. national champion, 2020 U.S. national silver medalist, and two-time U.S. national bronze medalist (2017, 2019).
 She is also the 2020 Skate America gold medalist, 2016 Skate America silver medalist, the 2019 Internationaux de France bronze medalist, the 2019 Rostelecom Cup bronze medalist, the 2019 CS Nebelhorn Trophy champion, and the 2016 CS U.S. International Classic silver medalist.

-She has finished within the top six at four ISU Championships, with her best result being fourth place at the 2022 World Figure Skating Championships and represented the United States at the 2022 Winter Olympics.
+Bell finished within the top six at four ISU Championships, with her best result being fourth place at the 2022 World Figure Skating Championships and represented the United States at the 2022 Winter Olympics.

 Personal life

 Mariah Bell was born on April 18, 1996, in Tulsa, Oklahoma.
 She is the second child of Kendra and Andy Bell.
 Her older sister, Morgan, has skated with Disney on Ice.

 At age 12, Bell moved with her mother and sister from Houston to Westminster, Colorado.
 She graduated from Ralston Valley High School in 2014, and was named the school's Super Senior.